Metztli/b2evo-metztli/README.md

 (since as of January 2014, OpenShift added PHP 5.4.)

 A new directory named as your application (i.e. b2evo in this case) will be created at your current location.
-You may examine its content.
+You may examine its content for instance: ls -a b2evo/

 Add mysql support to your application